LARGE BOX AC50s - 1964

 Serial number 1852 - currently in Europe

 Slot voltage selector.
 The serial number is machine stamped on the plate, but the designation "AC50" is hand stamped.
 Latest code visible on the mustard caps is B64 = second quarter of 1964.
 One of the pots (normal channel, treble) has the code "BL" = February 1964.
-The Hunts caps on the bias board have the code "MEW 111T HDT", the date yet to be established.
+One of the Hunts caps on the bias board has the code "HDT" = 28th week of 1964 = July '64.
+The main preamp filter cap on the left has "INT" = 37th week of 1964 = September '64.
+The one on the right has "?UT" - perhaps "IUT" = 36th week of '64.

 Now in box with serial number 3527 - currently in the USA